1890 Randolph Ave

 the artist’s process

-I am often asked if I create these painting on site,
+I am often asked if I create these paintings on site,

 sitting by the falls or the lakes.